 If you do get a blister (or the precursor, which is referred to as a “hot spot”), you have a decision to make: You can save some time and continue running, or stop and lose some time treating your feet.
 In making this decision, you need to balance your race-day goals, performance expectations, safety, and race situation.
 Generally speaking, the more time you have left to run and the bigger the problem could become, the more it is worth your while to take a few minutes and fix what is wrong.
 Don’t let little problems become big problems.
 My advice is to always err on the side of caution and fix problems early, particularly at the 100K and 100-mile distances, where there is a lot of ground to cover.

 Your foot, ankle, knee, and hip are all connected and constantly affect one another.
 Although I am an advocate for manipulating gait and biomechanics in an effort to combat muscular fatigue, I do not advocate doing so in the context of a blister.
 In this case it’s time to be tough and keep your gait as normal as possible.
 Running with your normal gait may make the blister worse, but that’s still only one problem, and one you can treat and get under control.
 Changing your gait to “run around a blister” can lead to pain or injuries you can’t effectively treat and control while continuing to race.
 That said, you might have to tough it out and run on a blister on race day, but it’s not a strategy to rely on.
 Blisters can and should be prevented and treated.

-Simple Blister Treatment on the Run
+Fixing Blisters on the Run

 Blisters come in a variety of shapes, sizes, and levels of discomfort.
 Treatments also come in many shapes and forms.
 Unless you are a medical professional with many years of blister management experience, a simple solution is always best.
 I have found success with the following nine-step plan:

 - Clean the surface of the blister and the surrounding skin.
 If an alcohol pad or disinfectant is available, use it.
 If not, it is still usually best to proceed to step 2.
 You are less prone to infection if you can properly manage the blister while it is small and treatable.
-Large broken blisters will become more prone to infection more readily than small broken blisters because there is more opportunity to become infected through the larger area of damaged and exposed skin.
+Large broken blisters will become more prone to infection more readily than small broken blisters.
+There is more opportunity to become infected through the larger area of damaged and exposed skin.

 - Squeeze the fluid out of the blister.